Raimo33/FlashFIX/docs/api-reference/deserialization.md

 ### Undefined Behavior
   - `buffer` is `NULL`
   - `message` is `NULL`
+  - `buffer` does not contain a full message
   - `message->n_fields` is greater than `FIX_MAX_FIELDS`
   - `buffer_size` is different from the actual size of the buffer
   - `buffer` does not contain a full message